-Dr Gavin Winston is an Adjunct Professor in the Department of Medicine at Queen’s University and a faculty member of the Centre for Neuroscience.
+Dr Gavin Winston is an Associate Professor in the Department of Medicine at Queen’s University and a faculty member of the Centre for Neuroscience.
 He is an Honorary Associate Professor in the UCL Queen Square Institute of Neurology, Queen Square, London where he was previously an MRC Clinician Scientist (2015-2018).

 Dr Winston undertook his medical degree at the University of Cambridge and University of Oxford and his subsequent neurology training was at the National Hospital for Neurology and Neurosurgery (NHNN), Queen Square and the Royal Free Hospital, London.
 He received his PhD in Neuroimaging of Epilepsy from University College London supported by an MRC Clinical Research Training Fellowship and supervised by Professor John Duncan.

 Dr Winston’s clinical interest is in the treatment of people with refractory focal epilepsy and undertaking assessment for epilepsy surgery, and he will be establishing a first seizure clinic at Kingston Health Sciences Centre (KHSC).

 His research focuses on developing and applying computational neuroimaging approaches to assist people with refractory focal epilepsy undergoing neurosurgical treatment, and to better understand the cognitive comorbidities and outcomes from surgery.
 Previously he has shown that real-time image-guided surgery in an intraoperative MRI suite reduces the risk of visual field deficits following anterior temporal lobe resection and made available a free online automated hippocampal segmentation service (Hipposeg).